What is Risk Insurance?

 Particular risk refers to the risk which arises mainly because of the actions or the interventions of the individual or the group of some individuals.
 So, the origin of the particular risk by individual-level and impact of the same is felt at a localized level.
 An example of a specific chance includes an accident on the bus.
 These risks are insurable and are generally the main subjects of the insurance.

 #6 – Fundamental Risk

 Fundamental risk refers to the risk which arises due to the causes which are not under the control of any person.
-So, it can be said that the fundamental risk is impersonal in its origin as well as the consequences.
-The impact of these risks is essentially on the group i.e., it affects the large population.
-The example of the fundamental risk includes risks on the group by events such as natural calamity, economic slowdown, etc. These risks are insurable.
+So, it can be said that the fundamental risk is impersonal in its origin and the consequences.
+The impact of these risks is essentially on the group, i.e., it affects the large population.
+The fundamental risk includes risks on the group by events such as natural calamity, economic slowdown, etc. These risks are insurable.